 Review existing digital asset repository

-While some organizations have an existing DAM (digital asset management) system or legacy systems such as Adobe Version Cue, most have a vanilla network share to store digital assets.
-Either way, we will work with all the key stakeholders to make sure we have the most up to date picture of the current repository.
+While some organizations have an existing DAM/MAM (digital/medial asset management) system, most have a vanilla network share to store digital assets.
+Either way, we will work with all the key stakeholders to make sure we have the most up to date picture of the current repository via our data discovery app.
 The service includes determining the current repository structure, requires going back and forth with the stakeholders to validate the current and proposed folder structure, proposed changes to naming conventions, along with any requirements to prune unwanted files and duplicates.
 This process will include meetings (usually web-based) with the key stakeholders as well as internal work at Evolphin to create a data migration plan specific to the client.
 During this phase, it is very common to uncover aspects of the repository organization that could use some house-cleaning.
 Our goal is to use this opportunity to thoroughly understand the current repository structure and ensure the proposed structure in Zoom will meet current and future needs of the creative team.

 - Key deliverable from client

-- Current folder structure documenting the client/job or creative project mapping
+- Current folder structure documenting the client/job folder schema

 - Current repository size

 - Predominant file types, average file sizes for each type

 - Determine if project folders need to be reorganized

 - Determine what files or file types need to be pruned before migrating to Zoom

 - Determine if duplicates need to be eliminated, document duplicate detection insights